ricksuggs/node-redis-distributed-scraper/README.md

 ### Node Redis Distributed Scraper

+This project is a proof of concept distributed task web scraper built with JavaScript libraries.
 This project was created with Ubuntu 16.04.6 LTS and NodeJS v10.15.3 and has not been tested with any other versions.

-This project is a proof of concept distributed task web scraper built with JavaScript libraries

 #### Technologies: